oleks/diku/exp/unums/README.md

 zero, so checking the sign bit is insufficient to tell if a value is strictly negative or not.
 The sign bit is also insufficient to tell if a value is less than or equal to zero, again because there is also a positive zero.
-Checking for zero requires comparing both exponent and fraction to zero.
+Checking for zero requires checking if both exponent and fraction bits are set.

 The `nan` summary bit is useful for a similar reason, checking for NaN requires check if all bits, expect perhaps the sign bit, are set.